Stuart Fairchild Preview, Player Props: Reds vs. Angels

 Angels Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Angels pitching staff ranks sixth in the league.
+- The pitching staff for the Angels has a collective 9.3 K/9, the sixth-best in the league.

-- The Angels' 4.70 team ERA ranks 24th across all MLB pitching staffs.
+- The Angels' 4.67 team ERA ranks 24th among all MLB pitching staffs.

-- Angels pitchers combine to allow 159 total home runs at a clip of 1.3 per game (to rank 24th in baseball).
+- Angels pitchers combine to surrender 160 total home runs at a rate of 1.3 per game (to rank 23rd in the league).

-- The righty last pitched on Wednesday against the Texas Rangers, when he went six innings, allowing four earned runs while giving up seven hits.
+- The righty's last appearance was on Thursday, Aug.
+10 against the San Francisco Giants, when he threw six innings, surrendering no earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.